- Preventive Controls Rules: Human Food and Animal Food

 No. There is no fee associated with initial registration, updating a registration, or renewing a registration.

 No. The owner, operator, or agent in charge of a facility that begins to manufacture/process, pack, or hold food for consumption in the U.S. on or after December 12, 2003 must register before the facility begins such activities (21 C.F.R.
 1.230).
 An owner, operator, or agent in charge of a facility may authorize an individual to register the facility on its behalf (21 C.F.R.
 1.230).
-If a facility registers before October 1, 2012, the facility will still be required to renew its registration during the registration renewal period.
+If a facility registers before October 1 during an even-numbered year, the facility will still be required to renew its registration during the registration renewal period.

 The owner, operator, or agent in charge of a facility is required to submit an update to a facility’s registration to FDA within 60 calendar days of a change to any of the required registration information previously submitted under 21 CFR 1.232, except for a change of the owner (21 CFR 1.234(a)).
 If a facility has a new owner, the former owner must cancel the facility’s registration within 60 calendar days of the change and the new owner must re-register the facility (21 CFR 1.234(b)).
 If a change occurs to a facility’s previously submitted required registration information before the start of or during the next biennial registration renewal period, a registrant may submit an update for such change as part of the facility’s registration renewal by including the update information in the registration renewal, provided that such update is submitted within 60 calendar days of the change.
 If a facility submits an update to FDA before the start of the next biennial registration renewal period, the facility will still be required to submit a registration renewal to FDA during the biennial registration renewal period.